About

 Let Toast Drive

-Pipe toast directly into bash and let it do things.
-This requires a custom .persona file and unless you use a custom shell or firejail bash, a YOLO approach to your computer.
-It can be quite effective when properly sandboxed
+Pipe toast directly into jam and let it do things.
+This requires a custom .persona file and unless you use firejail jam, a YOLO approach to your computer.
+It can be quite effective when properly sandboxed.

 # Hands-free